cockpit-project/cockpit-project.github.io/content/cockpit-148.md

 ![Image Stream Tag Design](images/registry-imagestreams-design.png)

-### Delete Kubernetes session tokens on logout
+### Delete OpenShift session tokens on logout

-In situations where the Registry Console or the Dashboard is being used on a public computer with multiple untrusted users, this could have allowed subsequent browser users to operate on the previous Kubernetes/OpenShift session.
-Now logging out properly cleans the session tokens.
+If the Registry Console or Dashboard creates a new OpenShift session token on login, it will now delete that token again on logout.
+This behaviour now matches what the OpenShift Web Console does.

 ### Detect unregistered RHEL systems on Software Updates page